aggarwalankush/NLPProject/README.md

-# NLPProject
+#Natural Language Processing Course Project

-####University NLP project
+####Problem Description
-The problem is to extract information about events mentioned in sentences. `Input` includes articles describing events and a schema for that domain such as bombing domain. `Output` is the information about the events in a tabular form of triples where each tuple denotes the relation between two actors and a second table for each actor and all its mentions.
-Event extraction is a key prerequisite for generating structured, machine-readable representations of natural language.
+The problem is to extract information about events mentioned in sentences. `Input` includes articles describing events and a schema for that domain such as bombing domain. `Output` is the information about the events in a tabular form of triples where each tuple denotes the relation between two actors and a second table for each actor and all its mentions. `Event extraction` is a key prerequisite for generating structured, machine-readable representations of natural language.
 Such representations can aid various tasks like question answering, machine translation, novelty detection.

 ####Instructions to run
 1. Copy required schema lines in `manual_schema_original.txt`